Q: I’m a student at the Graduate Center. How do I enroll in the ITP program?

 A: Yes, as long as it is a separate project from your MALS Thesis.
 You will propose a project and, upon approval of our Coordinator, be matched with a faculty supervisor.

 Q: I’m a Level 3 doctoral student at the GC.
 Can I participate in the ITP program?

 A: It is possible to do the program as a Level 3 student by paying out of pocket.
 It costs $530 per credit for a Level 3 in-state student, $905 out of state.
 Here’s the breakdown of what the program would cost for someone who has in-state status. $530 x3 credits = $1,590 per course; x3 ITP courses = $4,770 for the program.

-Q: What happens if I enrolled in the ITP program as Level 1 or 2, I but reach Level 3 prior to starting the Independent Study?
+Q: What happens if I enrolled in the ITP program as Level 1 or 2 doctoral student at the GC, I but reach Level 3 prior to completing the Independent Study project?